nicolas-rasmont/nicolas-rasmont.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://aerospace.illinois.edu/'>University of Illinois at Urbana-Champaign</a>.
-PhD Candidate in Aerospace Engineering.
+subtitle: Aerospace Engineering at <a href='https://aerospace.illinois.edu/'>UIUC</a>

 profile:
   align: right